How to: Set up AWS PrivateLink

 Now, create the endpoint service in AWS.

-2. Select the Allow principals tab.
+2. Select the Allow Principals tab.

-3. Click Allow principals.
+3. Click Allow Principals.

-5. Click the Add principal button.
+5. Click Add Principal.

-6. Click the Allow principals button.
+6. Click Allow Principals.

-NOTE “Service name does not exist” error displays if Allow principals isn't clicked.
+NOTE The Service name does not exist error displays if you do not select Allow Principals.

 Copy the AWS Endpoint Service Name (In AWS)